C#/ASP.NET/ASP MVC - Send email using Google/Gmail OAuth 2.0 authentication

 Create project in Google Developers Console

-To send email using Gmail OAuth in your application, you should create a project in Google Developers Console like this:
+To send email using Gmail OAuth in your application, you should create a project in the Google Cloud console, go to Menu menu > IAM & Admin > Create a Project:

 Create credentials (OAuth client id)